-SF-PPTP supervisors are chosen from the SFCP faculty, which includes clinicians throughout the Bay Area, Peninsula, and the Sacramento and Davis areas.
+SF-PPTP’s list of supervisors includes clinicians throughout the Bay Area, Peninsula, and the Sacramento and Davis areas.
 Supervision fees are separate from tuition and are determined on a case-by-case basis according to our sliding scale guidelines (the suggested supervision fee is 50% of what the patient is paying per session, within a range of $50-$125 per supervision session).

 SF-PPTP supervision is not intended to provide caseload oversight, but is focused solely on furthering each trainee’s education as a psychoanalytic psychotherapist.
 Supervision is a required component of the SF-PPTP program, and students enrolled in SF-PPTP must be working in a clinical setting where they can see adult patients in open-ended psychotherapy at a frequency of one to two times per week.
 Foundations students have the option to participate in the Supervision component of training and are encouraged to do so; however, supervision is not required for Foundations students.